strikoder/Mentorship-public/README.md

 # consultations-public
-A repo to save the info about the consultants
+This repo only shows the information that I can pulibsh publicly, the surnames and the details about the topics will stay confidential.